OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay tuned for our upcoming meetups/events!**

+## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 4th June 2024, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting its chapter meetup to finalize the shortlisted topics for our annual newsletter and to start concluding our research paper on AppSec initiated in the month of April.
-Attending members are requested to finalize and give their final presentations for the newsletter.
-Non-members are also welcome to discuss cybersecurity in the meetup.
+OWASP NIE Student Chapter conducted its chapter meetup to finalize the shortlisted topics for our annual newsletter and to conclude our research paper on AppSec initiated in the month of April.
+Attending members gave their final presentations for the newsletter while we had a huge attendance of non-members as well as they engaged in the group discussions.

-## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 16th May 2024, 9:00am IST\